ColeDeanShepherd/Data_Oriented_Programming/README.md

 ## Data-oriented Programming
 * Programming is all about transforming data.
   * Computers simply transform & move around data.
-  * Everything a computer stores is data.
+  * Everything a computer stores is data
   * Code is data.
   * Code specifies algorithms which transform data.
   * The same data can be represented in many ways.